 Armed with information, ServSafe training and the recommendations of your local health departments, you can help secure a safe opening.

-For the most comprehensive and up-to-date COVID-19 resources and information for the restaurant industry, visit restaurant.org/COVID19.
+For the most comprehensive and up-to-date COVID-19 resources and information for the restaurant industry, visit: garestaurants.org or restaurant.org/covid19.